-Ballroom Team Performance: pre-requisite: Social Dance and audition required
+Ballroom Team Performance: prerequisite: Social Dance and audition required

 In this class, students will have the opportunity to learn the more advanced and competitive style of ballroom dance known as "International Style".
 The dances students learn will be of the following: Paso-Double, Samba, Rumba, Viennese Waltz, Jive, Int.
 Cha-cha, Int.
 Waltz, American Foxtrot, and American Waltz.
 The international style is more often used in competitions and performances.
 Students in this class will have multiple opportunities to perform their routines.
-This class has a fee of \$85.
+This class has a fee.
 (1.0 credit)

-Creative Coding: This class focuses on creative coding through games and apps.
-Students learn how to code by working in a real software development environment to design, program and publish mobile apps and games.
+Creative Coding: This class focuses on creative coding through games and apps to learn coding principles.
+Students will learn app design through paper prototypes and Figma.
+In addition, students will learn how to code in C# by working in a real software development environment (Unity) to design, program and publish a mobile game as they learn the structure and logic of computer games, game flow, and project development.
 This is an introductory course for the Computer Science Academy. (.5 credit)